 If you haven’t chosen one of our best starting classes, then don’t worry!
 You don’t have to go and start with a new character, you can just read this article and learn everything you need to know about the skills!

-So, without further ado, let’s dive right into the skills guide for Durango: Wild Lands!
+Now, without further ado, let’s dive right into the skills guide for Durango: Wild Lands!

 Durango: Wild Lands – Butchering Skill Guide